'JVCC SRT-700' is discontinued and no inventory now remains.

 JVCC SRT-700 has been discontinued and only limited inventory now remains.

-JVCC SRT-700 Silicone Rubber Tape is a self adhering, self bonding (an adhesive-free tape that fuses only to itself) red triangular silicone tape.
-It offers excellent electrical insulation properties, moisture, chemical and UV resistance.
-It's self bonding properties offer excellent conformability and adherence to irregular and nontraditional surfaces.
+JVCC SRT-700 Silicone Rubber Tape is a self-adhering, self-bonding (an adhesive-free tape that fuses only to itself) red triangular silicone tape.
+It offers excellent electrical insulation properties, moisture, chemical, and UV resistance.
+Its self-bonding properties offer excellent conformability and adherence to irregular and non-traditional surfaces.
 JVCC SRT-700 silicone tape is made of a special unsupported silicone rubber compound which readily adheres to itself when wrapped under tension and forms a homogeneous mass within 24 hours.
 The adhesion can be accelerated with heat and pressure.
 When applying the tape make sure it overlaps itself (since it only adheres to its own backing) and stretch/pull the tape tightly around the object (the tape has a white guide line down the middle to help in overlapping it correctly).
-The tape creates an instant, permanent water-tight seal and can withstand temperatures from -65°F to +500°F. No adhesive (self bonding) insures no residue.
+The tape creates an instant, permanent water-tight seal and can withstand temperatures from -65°F to +500°F. No adhesive (self-bonding) insures no residue.
 The tape has a triangular thickness so it is thinner at the edges and thicker in the middle.
-Applications for JVCC SRT-700 include: watertight insulated over wrap of any electrical or wiring connection, indoors and out; automotive and general fluid hose repair (keep in vehicle for emergency repairs); replacement for heat shrinkable tubing; and replacement for electrical tape on marine applications.
+Applications for JVCC SRT-700 include: watertight insulated over wrap of any electrical or wiring connection, indoors and out; automotive and general fluid hose repair (keep in vehicle for emergency repairs); a replacement for heat shrinkable tubing; and replacement for electrical tape on marine applications.
 Country of Origin: United States.

 - Adhesive: silicone How are adhesives different?